-Tamer's rich portfolio varies between directing, writing, editing- among others- of award-winning short films, TV series, feature films and documentaries.
+Tamer's rich portfolio varies between directing, writing, and editing- among others- award-winning short films, TV series, feature films, and documentaries.
 His work includes the smash-hit TV series Taht El Saytara (2015), which he directed and co-wrote, Bedoon Zikr Asma (2013), Haza Al Masaa' (2017), and the award-winning short films Al Hafla and To Sleep Peacefully till 07:00 PM.

 Mohsen made his debut feature film Ott W Far (Cat and Mouse) (2015), written by the renowned Wahid Hamed, which won several awards.

-Furthermore, Tamer delivered a number of advanced workshops on filmmaking at prestigious bodies and he also participated in a five-week series of workshops for TV screenwriters at USC School of Cinematic Arts, University of Southern California (USC).
+Furthermore, Tamer delivered many advanced workshops on filmmaking at prestigious bodies and he also participated in a five-week series of workshops for TV screenwriters at USC School of Cinematic Arts, University of Southern California (USC).
 The workshops were held as part of the Middle East Media Initiative (MEMI) that aims to boost the careers of Arabic TV writers and producers from Egypt and the Arab world.
 In 2018 and 2019, Mohsen directed the anti-drugs ad campaigns for the Fund for Drug Control and Treatment of Addiction (FDCTA) and he was selected as a jury member in the iRead Screenplay Competition, held at the 41st Cairo International Film Festival.
-He has recently finished directing an episode in the upcoming limited anthology series, Nemra Etnein (Number Two), produced by Shahid.net and starring Egyptian actress Nelly Karim and Lebanese actor Adel Karam.
-Set to air in Ramadan 2020, Mohsen is currently shooting his new TV series, Crossroads, starring Egyptian actress Mona Zaki.